Young Musicians' Summer School course content

 Performance Workshops

-Summer school musicians will take part in one of three workshop groups, and work towards being part of an exciting final performance.
-You’ll get to experience the thrill of being part of an orchestra, band or creative ensemble.
+Summer school musicians will take part in one of four workshop groups, and work towards being part of an exciting final performance.
+You’ll get to experience the thrill of being part of an orchestra, band, creative ensemble, or vocal collective.

 Creative Ensemble

 Discover different approaches to writing music and improvisation to create your own music from scratch in a hands-on way.
-This option is ideal for anyone who is interesting in creating music collaboratively with other musicians and you don’t need to be able to read music to join in.
-You just need to be able to play any instrument (including voice and music tech), be open to collaborating and performing as part of a group, and have an adventurous spirit!
+This year, you’ll be part of a group creating new music for dance.
+You don’t need to be able to read music to join in: you just need to be able to play any instrument (including voice and music tech), be open to collaborating and performing as part of a group, and have an adventurous spirit!

 Band

 Explore what it’s like to play in a band, working with other like-minded musicians to create something new.
 Together you will write and rehearse a shared piece of music, each person bringing their own individual spice into the mix.
-Led by one of the UK’s most pioneering contemporary music producers, this workshop is aimed at singers, instrumentalists and song-writers keen to expand their horizons as performers.
+Guided by expert tutors from Trinity Laban, this workshop is aimed at singers, instrumentalists and song-writers keen to expand their horizons as performers, and create the hit tracks of tomorrow.

 Skills-building workshops